kangabru/kangabru.github.io/_posts/2019-03-26-where-is-kangabru.md

 description: Like, where is he man?
 Well this site lets you find out!
 Originally built for friends and family, this web app lets you explore my adventures with a map and pretty photos.
 when: Mar 2019
 image_url: /images/wikb_home.jpg
-tags: [React, Firebase, Typescript, Redux]
+tags: [React, Firebase, Typescript, JS, Redux]
 link: https://whereiskangabru.com/
 ---